-Leave to Serve as a Trustee of the III.
-Municipal Retirement Fund
+Leave to Serve as a Trustee of the Illinois Municipal Retirement Fund

 Upon request, the Board will grant 20 days of paid leave of absence per year to a trustee of the III.
-Municipal Retirement Fund in accordance with State law.
+Municipal Retirement Fund in accordance with 105 ILCS 5/24-6.3.

-Family Bereavement Leave
+Child Bereavement Leave

-Educational support personnel receive family bereavement leave on the same terms and conditions granted professional staff.
+Educational support personnel receive child bereavement leave on the same terms and conditions granted professional staff.